apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 which means:

 Since the sliding step length is not specified, the GROUP BY statement by default set the sliding step the same as the time interval which is `1d`.
+In other words, we want to take the data of the first month of every two natural months from 2017-11-01 to 2019-11-07.

 The fist parameter of the GROUP BY statement above is the display window parameter, which determines the final display range is [2017-11-01T00:00:00, 2017-11-07T23:00:00).